zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

 ```

 Pros and cons:
-- a ssh-agent exits automatically if the shell terminates
+- the ssh-agent exits automatically if the shell terminates
 - a sub-shell uses its parent's ssh-agent
     - within a tmux session, only one ssh-agent is used
 - if the outermost shell exits, existing shells lose their ssh-agent